-Part (a) says that the informational value of S^ is the same as the informational value of the entire set of available sources.
-In this sense, having access to all available sources does not improve upon the speed of learning achievable from the best complementary set S^ alone.
+Part (a) says that the informational value of \mathcal{S}^ is the same as the informational value of the entire set of available sources.
+In this sense, having access to all available sources does not improve upon the speed of learning achievable from the best complementary set \mathcal{S}^ alone.
 Moreover, this speed of learning is attainable only if the long-run frequency over sources is the distribution λ^ .
 Part (b) of Proposition 2 says that a (patient) social planner-who maximizes a discounted average of agent payoffs-will eventually observe sources in the proportions described by λ^ .
-Based on these results, we subsequently use λ^ as the optimal benchmark against which to compare society's long-run information acquisitions.
+Based on these results, we subsequently use λ^ as the optimal benchmark.